Make Sure Your Apartment is Close Enough to These 4 Things

 When choosing an apartment, you’ll likely have a preference as to where you’d like to live in relation to other attractions.
 If you want to live near friends, that’s one main influence.
 Or maybe you want to live near work so you won’t have to commute when you’re scheduled to go in.

-No matter what, you should make sure that your apartment is near four essentials so that your life will be easier!
+No matter what, you should make sure that your apartment location is near four essentials so that your life will be easier!

 In case you don’t want to cook, or don’t like to cook, it’s nice to have a few options where you can eat.
 It’s nice if they’re accessible on foot, but a short drive isn’t so bad, either.
 Make sure you’re not completely cut off from the option to have a quick, hot meal!